ekliao/EricLiaoDigitalGarden/src/site/notes/Beeper - a meta app to round them all up - except for a few glaring misses｜集結各大通訊軟體的「滅他」通訊軟體.md

 It'll obviously take a while to experience usage issues.
 Hope there won't be any showstoppers.
 Check back later.

+### The left nav bar, with Inbox at the top

+The Inbox is the only place getting a live count of new messages.
+Click the "Stack" icon above it to hide the nav bar.

 ![Screenshot 2024-04-10 at 4.16.18 PM.png|50](/img/user/_attachments/_OB/Screenshot%202024-04-10%20at%204.16.18%20PM.png)

 *Left nav bar*